Strigamia maritima

-Strigamia maritima is a centipede belonging to the family Linotaeniidae in the order Geophilomorpha.
-It is the most common of the four fully coastal geophilomorph species known in the British Isles.
+Strigamia maritima is a soil centipede in the subfamily Linotaeniinae, a clade formerly known as the family Linotaeniidae, but now deemed a subfamily within the family Geophilidae.
+This centipede is the most common of the four fully coastal geophilomorph species known in the British Isles.

 Description

 In general, Strigamia maritima is the only member of its genus known to occur on the sea shore.
 The other species of the genus are woodland species.
 The species are probably concentrated in areas of the shingle bank which are climatically favorable and have a good food supply.
 They are found only at the top of the shore, around the High-Water Spring drift line on the seaward side of the shingle bank, but this may well be due to the unstable nature of this part of the beach, and the fact that the fauna is usually sparse.
 The animal is found far lower down on the landward side where it feeds on Sphaeroma and is liable to spasmodic immersion at high spring tides and during bad weather.
 Immersed animals migrate up the beach suggesting that even the adults are not well adapted to resist fully marine conditions for long.

 Mature females migrate into moist sandy areas where conditions approximate to terrestrial ones to lay their eggs, and to brood their young which are rapidly desiccated in unsaturated air.
 The time of egg laying appears to be geared to correspond with the time when spring tides have their smallest amplitude and with the least stormy part of the year.
 It is far better defined than in terrestrial species.
 This gearing is reflected in the size of the oocytes in the ovary, which varies only very slightly between different individuals at a given time of the year.
 Males also migrate up the beach to deposit their spermatophores, and all stages migrate into the top of the shingle bank to moult.
 Such migrations suggest that the spermatophores, eggs, larval stages and moulting animals are unable to withstand much immersion in sea water.

 It is possible to separate five post-larval instars in both sexes.
 The last two being mature as they are in lithobiomorphs.
 Matures females may be aged by counting the number of whorls of sperm in their seminal receptacles.
 Since the cast receptacular linings remain intact with their openings facing the receptacular duct, sperm passing up this duct are likely to find their way into the old linings and will therefore become arranged in a number of whorls.
 The centipede is a nonspecific carnivore that feeds at least from February to November.
 The main food source is Sphaeroma probably because this crustacean is so abundant.
 The only likely predators of Strigamia are carabid and staphylinid beetles, and these only take the smaller stadia.